mostafaghonem/recon/notes.md

 Importance Order
 1- Select/Unselect All
-2- Colorizing Answered Mails
+2- Colorizing Answered Mails (check)
 3- Footer Text Indentation
-4- Yes Or No in Advanced Search
+4- Yes Or No in Advanced Search (check)